Fisheries and Wildlife (FW)

 FW 421, AQUATIC BIOLOGICAL INVASIONS, 4 Credits

-An overview of the background, theory, evolution, ecology, politics and conservation of invasions by introduced species in aquatic environments.
+Focuses on the background, theory, evolution, ecology, politics, and conservation of invasions by introduced species in aquatic environments.

 Equivalent to: BI 421